 3) A life line shall be worn by the jumper until ready to jump.

-i) TESTING AND INSPECTION
+i) Testing and Inspection

 1) All jump rigging shall be inspected and tested daily.
 Harnesses, lowering/braking system and safety gear shall be inspected daily as set out in the manual.
 Inspections, findings and action shall be recorded.